 Undesirable side effects caused by our product candidates could cause us or regulatory authorities, including IRBs, to interrupt, delay, or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign regulatory authorities.
 Further, clinical trials by their nature utilize a sample of the potential patient population.
 With a limited number of subjects and limited duration of exposure, rare and severe side effects of our product candidates may only be uncovered with a significantly larger number of patients exposed to the drug.
 Because of our planned dose escalation design for our clinical trials, undesirable side effects could also result in an expansion in the size of our clinical trials, increasing the expected costs and timeline of our clinical trials.
 Additionally, results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics, which may stem from our product candidates specifically or may be due to an illness from which the clinical trial subject is suffering.
 In the Phase 1 dose escalation portion of our Phase 1/2 clinical trial, gavo-cel was generally well tolerated with a manageable adverse event profile up until DL5, with no patients experiencing on-target, off-tumor toxicities.
 Two DLTs were observed: one case of Grade 3 pneumonitis at DL1 that resolved with anti-cytokine therapy, and one case of Grade 5 bronchoalveolar hemorrhage at DL5.
-Furthermore, all three patients treated at DL5 experienced Grade \geq 3 CRS which resulted in 5x108 cells/m2 following lymphodepletion being declared the MTD by the SRT.
+Furthermore, all three patients treated at DL5 experienced Grade $\geq$ 3 CRS which resulted in 5x10 cells/m following lymphodepletion being declared the MTD by the SRT.
+After declaring the MTD, the study proceeded to a dose de-escalation portion, first at DL3.5 (3x10 cells/m following lymphodepletion) using a split-dosing approach, and subsequently at DL3 (1x10 cells/m following lymphodepletion) which was declared the RP2D.
+No new DLTs were observed during the dose de-escalation.
 While our data in the Phase 1/2 clinical trial has been positive with a manageable safety profile, these results may not be repeated or observed in future cohorts of patients treated in the currently ongoing clinical trial or in future clinical trials and may not be predictive of the results of later-stage clinical trials.